Zinus Spa Sensations by Zinus 12″ Green Tea Memory Foam Mattress, California King

 Declarative, or explicit memory, is the conscious storage and recollection of data.
 Under declarative memory resides semantic and episodic memory.
 Semantic memory refers to memory that is encoded with specific meaning.
 Meanwhile, episodic memory refers to information that is encoded along a spatial and temporal plane.
 Declarative memory is usually the primary process thought of when referencing memory.
 Non-declarative, or implicit, memory is the unconscious storage and recollection of information.
 An example of a non-declarative process would be the unconscious learning or retrieval of information by way of procedural memory, or a priming phenomenon.
 Priming is the process of subliminally arousing specific responses from memory and shows that not all memory is consciously activated, whereas procedural memory is the slow and gradual learning of skills that often occurs without conscious attention to learning.

-A spa is a location where mineral-rich spring water (and sometimes seawater) is used to give medicinal baths.
-Spa towns or spa resorts (including hot springs resorts) typically offer various health treatments, which are also known as balneotherapy.
-The belief in the curative powers of mineral waters goes back to prehistoric times.
-Such practices have been popular worldwide, but are especially widespread in Europe and Japan.
-Day spas and medspas are also quite popular, and offer various personal care treatments.
+A spa is a location where mineral-rich spring water (sometimes seawater) is used to give medicinal baths.
+Spa health treatments are known as balneotherapy.
+The belief in the curative powers of mineral waters and hot springs goes back to prehistoric times.
+Spa towns, spa resorts, and day spas are popular worldwide, but are especially widespread in Europe and Japan.

 Tea is an aromatic beverage prepared by pouring hot or boiling water over cured or fresh leaves of Camellia sinensis, an evergreen shrub native to East Asia which probably originated in the borderlands of southwestern China and northern Myanmar.
 Tea is also made, but rarely, from the leaves of Camellia taliensis.
 After plain water, tea is the most widely consumed drink in the world.
 There are many different types of tea; some have a cooling, slightly bitter, and astringent flavour, while others have profiles that include sweet, nutty, floral, or grassy notes.
 Tea has a stimulating effect in humans, primarily due to its caffeine content.